The Ultimate Venice Photography Guide: Top Tips for Capturing the Floating City

 Black and White Photography

 Black-and-white photography highlights the textures and contrasts of Venice’s architecture.
-When captured in monochrome, the intricate details of St. Mark’s Basilica, the stark Gothic facades of the Doge’s Palace, and the moody ambiance of its narrow alleys take on a timeless elegance.
+When captured in monochrome, the intricate details of St. Mark’s Basilica, the stark Gothic facades of the Doge’s Palace, and the moody ambience of its narrow alleys take on a timeless elegance.

 Cultural Events and Festivals